Under the waves

 Catching a glimpse

 Some of the best tide pools are at Scarlett, near Castletown.
-Visit the Trust's nearby Scarlett Visitor Centre to learn more about the animals in the pools.
+Visit MWT's nearby Scarlett Visitor Centre to learn more about the animals in the pools.

 Other great rockpooling beaches are at Port Erin, Niarbyl and Port Mooar, although a visit to any of the Island’s rocky shores should reward you with some good finds.